tock/design-explorations/zst_pointer_async/README.md

 of its major concepts:

-1. **A static graph of interacting state machines:** The Tock kernel has a statically-specified graph of objects that interact with each other.
+1. **A static graph of interacting state machines:** The Tock kernel has a statically-specified graph of objects (as in OOP) that interact with each other.
 It is uncommon to use dynamic handles (which is the norm when using futures), which minimizes overhead.
 It is normal for objects' interfaces to represent state machines, and for their clients to rely on that state machine's behavior to minimize the amount of duplicate state kept in RAM.
 1. **Split-phase calls:** If object `A` wants to invoke an asynchronous operation implemented by object `B`, `A` calls a method on `B` to start the operation, which returns without blocking, then `B` calls `A` back when the